-Under the laws of occupation, the occupying power is required to maintain the local system of law that was in force in the occupied territory, unless security needs demand otherwise or if the welfare of the local residents requires it.20 In such situations, the military commander is allowed to pass the relevant military legislation which must conform to the rules and principles of international law applying in the area, including the laws of occupation and human rights laws.
+Under the laws of occupation, the occupying power is required to maintain the local system of law that was in force in the occupied territory, unless security needs demand otherwise or if the welfare of the local residents requires it.21 In that case, the military commander is allowed to pass the relevant military legislation, which must conform to the rules and principles of international law applying in the area, including the laws of occupation and human rights laws.

-Thus, immediately after the occupation of the West Bank on 7 June 1967, the Israeli army published the Proclamation Concerning the Takeover of Administration by the IDF which established military rule in the area, and the Proclamation Concerning Administrative and Judiciary Procedures, in which the military commander declared himself the new sovereign of the area and assumed all authorities of "governance, legislation, appointment and administration with regards to the area or its residents."21 It was further established in this proclamation that the law existing in the area prior to its occupation will remain in effect, subject to the proclamations and orders of the military commander.
+Thus, immediately after the occupation of the West Bank, on 7 June 1967, the Israeli army published the Proclamation Concerning the Takeover of Administration by the IDF, which established military rule in the area, and the Proclamation Concerning Administrative and Judiciary Procedures, in which the military commander declared himself as the new sovereign of the area and assumed all authorities of "governance, legislation, appointment and administration with regards to the area or its residents."22 It was further established in this proclamation that the law existing in the area prior to its occupation will remain in effect, subject to the proclamations and orders of the military commander.

-In addition to these two proclamations, the military commander published another proclamation and several military orders that established criminal law and a system of military courts.22 These orders and proclamation were aggregated in 2009 into the Order Concerning Security Provisions [consolidated version] (Judea and Samaria).
-23 In addition to this security legislation, over the years of the occupation military commanders have
+In addition to these two proclamations, the military commander published another proclamation and several military orders, which established criminal law and a system of military courts.23 These orders and proclamation were aggregated in 2009 into the Order Concerning Security Provisions [consolidated version] (Judea and Samaria).24 In addition to this